bstefansen/bstefansen/README.md

 # Hi there!
 I'm Blake 👋

 I'm a geoscience professional with experience in GIS and data engineering.
-I currently specialize in JavaScript and Python and have a strong foundation in programming, data pipelines, data visualization, and the geosciences.
+I currently specialize in JavaScript and Python and have a strong foundation in programming, data pipelines, data visualization, and database administration.

 ## 📫 How to reach me: